inThe-FLesh/CS408/README.md

 to be able to compile cuda code you must have the cuda drivers installed, your GPUs driver, the cuda development toolkit, and / or nvcc. compiling without specifying your architecture can cause issues with code executing on the GPU.

-to specify architecture you would compile using
+to specify architecture you would open a bash terminal in the folder of the algorithm you wish to compile and run this command:

 ```nvcc -gencode arch=compute_<YOUR ARCHITECTURE NUMBER>,code=sm_<YOUR ARCHITECTURE NUMBER> -rdc=true base64.cu BCrypt.cu -o BCrypt```